 The proposed VAT increase in the Netherlands is very high compared to other EU countries and poses a significant challenge for the cultural sector.
 This can make it more difficult for people to access culture, such as museums, theaters, and concerts, and threatens the sustainability of the sector.

 Truth is, the VAT increase unfortunately offers no easy solution.
-It will be a hard blow to the sector, but by being creative and improving our methods, we can emerge stronger.
-By understanding what the increase means and actively addressing it, we can overcome the challenges and remain successful in the cultural sector.
+It will be a hard blow to the sector.
+Plans that, in all fairness, should be rolled back.
+By understanding what the increase means and actively countering it, our sector can overcome the challenges!